Arthur Hoag: Hoag's Object

 In addition to Hoag's other research, he is perhaps best known for discovering what would become known as Hoag's Object, an unusual ring galaxy in the constellation Serpens, an object some 120,000 light years (ly) across located 600 million ly away.
 He reported the object in 1950, noting that the object "appears to be a perfectly symmetrical planetary nebula", but with some characteristics that did not match the typical appearance of planetary nebulae.
 He also suggested that it could be "a new species among the 'pathological' galaxies."

 It is considered one of the finest, most perfect examples of a ring galaxy, and it is the prototype for the Hoag-type galaxies.

 Although it is a ring galaxy, it is atypical, and the exact mechanism of its formation is not known.
 For example, ring galaxies can form as the aftermath of a collision between a small galaxy with a larger, disk-shaped galaxy.
 However, Hoag's object's center is spheroidal, not disk-shaped, as usually occurs.

-Personal
+Personal life

-He married Marjorie Jane Paulison (1921-2007) in 1949.
-He was survived by his wife, two children, Stefanie and Tom, three grandchildren, and one great-grandchild.
+Hoag married Marjorie Jane Paulison (1921-2007) in 1949.
+He had two children, three grandchildren, and one great-grandchild.

 He was noted for his "legendary" sense of humor and for being "more interested in helping others succeed than in advancing his own interests".
 Robert Millis, the director of Lowell Observatory at the time of Hoag's death, noted that he "was probably one of the most popular people in the greater astronomical community.
 He was a real gentleman and very sensitive to the wants and needs of others."

 He was active in the Flagstaff community and served on the board of trustees of the Museum of Northern Arizona and as a trustee of the Federated Community Church.
 He and his wife were both fans of the Northern Arizona University basketball program.